 CM_01 · Focal Question · Production Cost

-This connects the cost trajectory question to the actual funding decision animal welfare organizations face.
+These questions connect the cost trajectory to the actual funding decisions animal welfare organisations face.

 CM_12 · Hydrolysates

-Will most cultured meat (by volume) be produced using hydrolysates as a replacement for expensive purified growth factors in 2036?
+Will most cultured meat (by volume) be produced using hydrolysates as the base media (replacing expensive purified amino acids) in 2036?

 CM_13 · Growth Factor Costs